Our Services

 Helpful Resources

-Photobiomodulation uses low-level red and near-infrared light to boost mitochondrial function, reduce inflammation, and early studies suggest it may modestly improve tremor, gait, and mood in Parkinson’s patients with minimal side effects.
-However clinical trials to date are small, device protocols vary, and long-term, placebo-controlled data are still needed.
+Photobiomodulation (PBM) is an emerging Parkinson's disease therapy that uses low-level red and near-infrared light to enhance mitochondrial function and reduce neuroinflammation.
+Early clinical studies suggest PBM may modestly improve tremor, gait, balance, and mood in people with Parkinson's, with minimal reported side effects.
+However, current trials are small, treatment protocols vary widely between devices, and larger, long-term, placebo-controlled studies are still needed to confirm effectiveness.

 Parkinson's disease is a progressive neurological disorder that affects movement, often causing tremors, stiffness, and balance problems.
 While medications and therapies remain the cornerstone of treatment, emerging research suggests that photobiomodulation—also known as red and near-infrared light therapy—may offer additional relief for some symptoms, particularly tremor management.